SaahithShetty/KG-tutorials/README.md

 Once the virtual environment has been created and activated, the necesary package can be installed using either `$conda install --file requirements.txt` when using conda, `$pip install -r requirements.txt` for pyenv, or `$pyflow init` for PyFlow.

-To use the newly created virtual python environment in Jupyter Notebook, move to the right directory, open a terminal, activate the virtual environment (i.e. `$conda activate [YOUR_VENV]` or `$pyenv activate [YOUR_VENV]` if you are using conda or pyenv.
-PyFlow should do this automatically), and start a local jupyter server (i.e. `$jupyter notebook`).
+To use the newly created virtual python environment in Jupyter Notebook;
+- move to the right directory,
+- open a terminal,
+- activate the virtual environment (i.e. `$conda activate [YOUR_VENV]` or `$pyenv activate [YOUR_VENV]` if you are using conda or pyenv.
+PyFlow should do this automatically),
+- and start a local jupyter server (i.e. `$jupyter notebook`).
 Instructions on how to access the server should be printed in the terminal.

 Feel free to reach out to the TAs if you have any questions!